pe-task/angular/README.md

 # Angular Test Task
 The main goal of the task is to show your skills in the best way possible.
+Think of you starting to work on a new project that has many issues and bad code.
+Your task is make it to work and make the code perfect!
 Please investigate the project, follow the steps below and improve the code accordingly.
 You have **2 hours maximum** to complete the tasks.

 1. Check the Angular project provided to you.
 The project is a simple user management system.
 It has 2 views: Users List and User Card.
 The card can be opened from List, where it fetches data from a remote API.
 The users list has pagination and every page fetches data from this API.